go101/go101/UPDATES.md

+### 1.10.e (2018/Apr/28)

+* add a new detail: [Exit a program with a <code>os.Exit</code> function call and exit a goroutine with a <code>runtime.Goexit</code> function call.](https://go101.org/article/details.html#os-exit-runtime-goexit).

 ### 1.10.d (2018/Apr/18)

-* add a new detail: [Non-exported method names and struct field names from different packages are viewed as diffferent names](https://go101.org/article/details.html#non-exported-names-from-different-packages).
+* add a new detail: [Non-exported method names and struct field names from different packages are viewed as diffferent names.](https://go101.org/article/details.html#non-exported-names-from-different-packages).
 * add a FAQ question: [What does the compiler error message <code>declared and not used</code> mean?](https://go101.org/article/unofficial-faq.html#error-declared-not-used")
 * add a FAQ question: [What is the difference between the function call <code>time.Sleep(d)</code> and the channel receive operation <code>&lt;-time.After(d)</code>?](https://go101.org/article/unofficial-faq.html#time-sleep-after)
 * add a FAQ question: [What is the difference between the random numbers produced by the <code>math/rand</code> standard package and the <code>crypto/rand</code> standard package?](https://go101.org/article/unofficial-faq.html#math-crypto-rand)